 I re-invented myself, I became a career girl, it consumed my life, and I now look back with pride and some surprise at what I achieved!
 This was someone, me, who under the communists had been an introverted book-worm, lover of maths and physics, but who emerged, like a butterfly, adapted to a new reality.

 Two years later, having held responsibility for the agency’s largest account, persuading Romanians to smoke even more Camel cigarettes, an RJ Reynolds contribution to world health, with a little help from me ! the owners saw a gap in Romania’s burgeoning media market for a first women’s colour magazine.
 Being pioneers the challenge was too much for them to resist – definitely for me too.
 So I re-invented myself again, joined the search for the right publishing format for our market and took responsibility for the launch as marketing manager - and, as small, young, all hands to the pumps teams do, I found myself co-ordinating the launch and writing articles on new products on the market - especially products that I liked!.
-"Avantaje", the Romanian format of Essentials, became and still, years later, remains a success!
+"Avantaje", the Romanian format of Essentials, became and still, years later, remains a real success!

 At that point, filled with adrenalin, I wanted another new challenge.
 So I used my savings to open my own ad-agency, to employ two people, take on premises, and sign up clients, mainly Arab traders from Egypt and the Lebanon, enjoying my first steps in that lovely language, Arabic – until a French client did what so many did in those days, treat Romania as a throw away toy, walking out of the country leaving unpaid bills, including mine, in their wake – so I ran out of money after a year and had to close.
 How did I feel? …disappointed, crushed but also very proud that I had taken that opportunity, treating this year as a learning on the job experience!